sejr/libstructures/README.md

 # Linked List

-A linked list is a very simple structure with two primary components; some `data` associated with a linked list node, and a pointer to the address of the `next` node in the list.
-This is the foundation for many other data structures.
+> A Linked list is a linear collection of data elements, whose order is not given by their physical placement in memory.
+Instead, each element points to the next.
+It is a data structure consisting of a collection of nodes which together represent a sequence.
+In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
+This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
+[Wikipedia](https://en.wikipedia.org/wiki/Linked_list)

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/6/6d/Singly-linked-list.svg">
 </p>

-This library provides a bare-bones `LinkedListNode` structure, as well as a wrapper, `LinkedList`, that offers additional functionality (at the cost of requiring additional space).
-For example, when calculating the length of a linked list, you typically have to iterate through every element in the list and increment some counter.
+This library provides a bare-bones `LinkedListNode` structure, as well as a wrapper, `LinkedList`, that offers additional functionality (at the cost of requiring additional space). `LinkedListNode` is a simple structure with two primary components: some `data` associated with the node, and a pointer to the address of the `next` node in the list.
+This is the foundation for many other data structures.

-This is true with `LinkedListNode`, but with `LinkedList`, we retain a `length` data member and update it any time a node is inserted or removed.
-Thus, the time complexity required to calculate the list length goes from `O(n)` to `O(1)`.

 ## Usage